IBM/AutoXAI4Omics/MANUAL.md

     * "conf_matrix": The confusion matrix computed on the test set, after the model has being trained and tuned.
 This plot is generated for each model in `model_list`.
     * "roc_curve": The ROC curves are computed on the test set after model training is completed and generated for each model.

 * Plots available for regression tasks only.
-These plots are generated for each model `in model_list`:
+These plots are generated for each model in `model_list`:
     * "hist_overlapped": Histograms showing the overlap between the distributions of true values and predicted values by a given model.
 This plot is generated for each model in `model_list`.
     * "joint": joint_plot: Scatter plot showing the correlation between true values and predicted values by a given model.
 Pearson's correlation is also reported.
     * "joint_dens": joint_plot: Joint density plot showing the correlation between true values and predicted values by a given model.
 Pearson's correlation is also reported.
     * "corr": correlation_plot: Simple correlation plot between true values and predicted values by a given model.
 Similar to "joint".

 ### Explainability config parameters
-If 'shap_plots'is in `plot_method` list, the following parameters can be specified:
+If 'shap_plots'is in `plot_method` list, the following parameters can be specified, these need to be given in the `plotting` heading.
 * `top_feats_shap`: Number of top features to be visualised in the shap summary plots, e.g. `top_feats_shap`=10.
 * `explanations_data`: subsets of data for which explanations will be provided.
 Default is "test".
 Options are:
     * "test": samples in the test dataset